-The following areas are open to students before school, beginning at 7:20 a.m.
+The following areas are open to students before school, beginning at 7:10 a.m.

-• Cafeteria and Gymnasium- Open for all students.
+• Cafeteria and Gymnasium- Open for all students that eat breakfast.
 Once a student has finished their breakfast, they will be transferred to gym or cafeteria depending on their grade level.
-Students will be released to their classroom at 7:35 a.m.
+Students will be released to their classroom at 7:40 a.m.